mrkouchaki/LlamaAI-ChatBot_DataAnalyzer/README.md

 ## Overview

-**LlamaAI-ChatBot_DataAnalyzer** is an innovative multimodal project that enables users to interact with both natural language and structured data through conversations powered by Meta's **LLaMA 3** model.
+**LlamaAI-ChatBot_DataAnalyzer** is an innovative multimodal Generative AI project that enables users to interact with both natural language and structured data through conversations powered by Meta's **LLaMA 3** model.
 This tool combines the power of large language models (LLMs) with advanced data analytics, allowing users to upload datasets, ask questions, and receive real-time insights.
 By leveraging **Hugging Face's** ecosystem and integrating with LLaMA, this project bridges conversational AI and structured data processing, offering a robust solution for natural language interaction and data-driven analysis.

 ---